p-b-j/uscb-das-container-public/README.md

 # Census DAS Container Execution
 ## Overview
-The goal of this repo is to provide a means of running the Census' DAS project in a Singularity container.
+The goal of this repo is to provide a means of running the Census Bureau's Disclosure Avoidance System (DAS) project in a Singularity container.

 ## Setup
 ### Gurobi License